 Each student assignment must be submitted via the shared DropBox sent by the NCM office staff.
 Labeled assignments as listed on the BSM Portfolio Tracking Form.
-After the completion of all of the portfolio requirements the student should submit the BSM Portfolio Tracking Form via DropBox or standard mail. s
+After the completion of all of the portfolio requirements the student should submit the BSM Portfolio Tracking Form via DropBox or email.
 After Administrative Assistant reviews the student's transcript and portfolio, when all requirements including trimester evaluations are completed the dropbox link to the student's portfolio is forwarded to the CDO who has 30 days to approve the portfolio for graduation.
 If the CDO finds the work inadequate to the degree learning level the student will be notified which portfolio requirements must be corrected and resubmitted.
-The Administrative Assistant notifies the Registrar when the student has completed all of the requirements for graduation.
+A copy of the final student record and a diploma is sent to the student.